JaykoTree/lets-go-to-the-zoo-jam/README.md

   - help out with anything after, if there's time (or is needed).

 Zaa's list.
-  - Proofread, fill in any gaps left open & final edits. (quite a few quiz gaps.)
+  - Proofread, fill in any gaps left open & final edits.
+Introductory to each zone aren't that strong so you can add n write to it if you'd like. (quite a few quiz gaps.)
     - Code in the background scenes and music for the zones.
     - Intro & End scripts.
     - Introductory zone information.